microsoft/essex-toolkit/packages/arquero/docs/arquero.api.md

     name: string;
 }

+// Warning: (ae-missing-release-tag) "coerce" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function coerce(value: Value, dataType: DataType): Value;

+// Warning: (ae-missing-release-tag) "columnIndexesWithZeros" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function columnIndexesWithZeros(table: ColumnTable): number[];

 // Warning: (ae-missing-release-tag) "ColumnMetadata" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public